-HEO, ch 6, s 28: At least two supervisors shall be appointed for each doctoral student.
+HEO, ch 6, s 28 At least two supervisors shall be appointed for each doctoral student.
 One of them shall be nominated as the principal supervisor.
-Doctoral students are entitled to supervision during their studies unless the vice-chancellor has decided otherwise by virtue of Section 30.
+The doctoral student is entitled to supervision during his or her studies unless the vice-chancellor has decided otherwise by virtue of Section 30.